Whelpley/gethuman-chatbot/README.md

 ### Installing Locally

-(Need to edit this to relevant steps - need to re-word?)

-Steps to ready this code for your own use:
+Steps to ready this code for your own use (usage is limited, see below):

 1. Copy the repo to your local directory